-I happen to love the probably apocryphal story of how Bluma Zeignarnik made her discovery so I’ll tell it whether it’s true or not.
-Imagine Vienna in the late 1920s—Hear the violins playing waltzes?
-See the gorgeous Sachertorte and other pastries piled high on silver trays?—and a very crowded restaurant where a large group of budding psychologists, Zeigarnik among them, is having lunch.
-She’s astounded to see that when the waiter takes their orders, he doesn’t write a single thing down and then, miracle of miracle, puts the right plate in front of each person at the table.
+I happen to love the probably apocryphal story of how Bluma Zeignarnik made her discovery, so I’ll tell it whether it’s true or not.
+Imagine Vienna in the late 1920s.
+(Hear the violins playing waltzes?
+See the gorgeous Sachertorte and other pastries piled high on silver trays?)
+Then picture a very crowded restaurant where a large group of budding psychologists, Zeigarnik among them, is having lunch.
+She’s astounded to see that when the waiter takes their orders, he doesn’t write a single thing down and then, miracle of miracles, puts the right plate in front of each person at the table.
 She finds herself pondering how he has managed to train his prodigious memory in this way.

 That got Zeigarnik thinking.
 Did the mind deal with unfinished tasks differently from completed ones?
 If so, why?
 She conducted a number of experiments, assigning students the task of completing a complicated jigsaw puzzle with the instruction that they were to persist until it was done.
 But she and her colleagues deliberately interrupted some of the students in mid-stream so they couldn’t finish.
 Those students were then given other tasks to complete which were supposed to distract them from the original, uncompleted goal of assembling the jigsaw.
 What Zeignarik found was that even when the students were instructed not to think about the unfinished puzzle, they thought about it twice as much as all the tasks they’d finished.